-The root pool is too small and you want to replace it with a larger disk
+The root pool is too small and you want to replace a smaller disk with a larger disk.

-The root pool disk is failing.
-In a non-redundant pool, if the disk is failing so that the system won't boot, you'll need to boot from an alternate media, such as a CD or the network, before you replace the root pool disk.
+A root pool disk is failing.
+In a non-redundant pool, if the disk is failing such that the system won't boot, you must boot from an alternate media, such as a CD or the network, before you replace the root pool disk.

-In a mirrored root pool configuration, you might be able to attempt a disk replacement without having to boot from alternate media.
-You can replace a failed disk by using the zpool replace command or if you have an additional disk, you can use the zpool attach command.
-See the steps below for an example of attaching an additional disk and detaching a root pool disk.
+In a mirrored root pool configuration, you can attempt a disk replacement without booting from alternate media.
+You can replace a failed disk by using the zpool replace command.
+Or, if you have an additional disk, you can use the zpool attach command.
+See the procedure in this section for an example of attaching an additional disk and detaching a root pool disk.

-Systems with SATA disks require that you offline and unconfigure a disk before attempting the zpool replace operation to replace a failed disk.
+Some hardware requires that you take a disk offline and unconfigure it before attempting the zpool replace operation to replace a failed disk.
 For example: